alexspirgel/is-element/README.md

-# isElement
+# Is Element
-Check to see if an object is an element.
+A utility function that returns `true` if the argument is a DOM element.
+Otherwise returns `false`.

 ## Installation